 - Hundreds of transient accident simulations have to be performed for safety analysis.

-In result, at the current speed of computational machinery, it is absolutely impractical to perform all of these calculations by applying fine-mesh transport methods to a model containing detail at the level of individual fuel rods, control elements, and coolant regions in an entire reactor core.
+As a result, at the current speed of computational machinery, it is absolutely impractical to perform all of these calculations by applying fine-mesh transport methods to a model containing detail at the level of individual fuel rods, control elements, and coolant regions in an entire reactor core.

 Reference: Scott W. Mosher, A Variational Transport Theory Method for Two-Dimensional Reactor Core Calculations.
 Georgia Institute of Technology, 2004.

-For this reason, nodal methods are currently widely used to predict neutronic behavior of a reactor core.
+For this reason, nodal methods are currently widely used to predict the neutronic behavior of a reactor core.
 In general nodal methods are based on a multi-phase approach:

 Core Design and Nuclear Calculations

-- Mid-term analysis of reload strategy
+- A mid-term analysis of reloading strategy

 - Proposal of a reference loading pattern